afagot/GIF_DAQ/README.md

 The CAEN VME library will not be packaged by distributions and will need to be installed manually.

-To compile the gif daq project, first, open the makefile with a text editor, for example gedit, and modify the path to DAQ_HOME_DIR :
+To compile the gif daq project, simply do :

-    DAQ_HOME_DIR = /path/to/your/working/directory

-In the case of the GIF ++ computer, we have :

-    DAQ_HOME_DIR = /home/pccmsrpcgif2/GIF_DAQ

-Then, simply do :

     make